Costa Rica vs. the Dominican Republic: A Quick Overview

 Culture & Cuisine

-Both the Domincan Republic and Costa Rica have a vibrant (and unique) culture you can experience when you visit each country.
+Both the Dominican Republic and Costa Rica have a vibrant (and unique) culture you can experience when you visit each country.

 Dominican Republic

-The Dominican culture blends Latin, Spanish, and African influences and offers a chilled-out island vibe.
-Popular meals in the Dominican Republic are sancocho, a meaty stew, and arroz blanco, a dish served with white rice, stewed beans, and braised chicken or beef.
+The Dominican culture blends Latin, Spanish, and African influences and offers a chilled-out vibe.
+Popular meals in the DR are sancocho, a meaty stew, and arroz blanco, a dish served with white rice, stewed beans, and braised chicken or beef.
 Locals in the Dominican Republic love to hit the dance floor, making the Dominican Republic a better location for nightlife overall than Costa Rica.

 A soup served in the Dominican Republic with meat, corn, plantains, and other hearty foods sitting on a blue mosaic table.